ennnbeee/ennnbeee.github.io/content/posts/Autopilot-Power-of-Group-Tags.md

 (device.devicePhysicalIds -any (_ -match "^\[OrderID\]:AJ-LT.*ADM-PAY.*"))
 ```

-You get the picture...the posibilities for both the syntax and the dynamic groups using [Regex](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) are pretty much endless, and should be tailored to how you manage devices in Endpoint Manager.
+You get the picture...the possibilities for both the syntax and the dynamic groups using [Regex](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) are pretty much endless, and should be tailored to how you manage devices in Endpoint Manager.

 ## Application
 With the creation of these groups, you can now assign, well, pretty much anything in Endpoint Manager, to them.